Lake Biwa: Eutrophication prevention

-At the prefectural level, Eutrophication Control Ordinance was enacted in 1979.
-It was intended to control the use of synthetic detergents by companies and residents alike and followed a successful citizens' campaign known as the Soap Movement, which had emerged from women's consumer groups earlier in the 1970s.
+At the prefectural level, the Eutrophication Control Ordinance was enacted in 1979.
+It was intended to control industrial pollution from the use of synthetic detergents by companies and residents alike, following a successful citizens' campaign known as the Soap Movement, which had emerged from women's consumer groups earlier in the 1970s.

 Legislation to prevent eutrophication was enacted in 1981 and first enforced on July 1, 1982; therefore, this day is called "Lake Biwa Day (びわ湖の日, Biwako no Hi)".
 The legislation established standards for the nitrogen and phosphorus levels for agricultural, industrial, and household water sources emptying into the lake.
-They also banned people from using and selling synthetic detergents which contain phosphorus.
+They also banned the use and sale of synthetic detergents containing phosphorus.